-I am inspired by flora and natural forms, especially oceanic, wobbly shapes.
-My jewellery is handcrafted from ethically sourced silver, gold and powder coated stainless steel.
-I love to incorporate sea glass collected from the beach.
-Working with reclaimed sea glass, I like to embrace the forms and textures the ocean has carved, allowing each piece of jewellery to be one of a kind.
-I also produce art prints from my own illustrations, foil press printed on recycled paper.
+My jewellery is peaceful, dreamy and decidedly oceanic, full of wobbly, watery shapes.
+I also use sea glass I’ve collected by hand from the beach.
+Working with reclaimed sea glass, I consider the forms and textures the ocean has carved, allowing each piece to be one of a kind.

-I strive to minimise harm to the places I draw materials and inspiration from.
-I do my best to reduce waste whenever possible, choosing to use recycled paper and compostable packaging.
+I strive to minimise harm to the environment that provides the materials and inspiration for my work.
+I do my best to reduce waste whenever possible, using ethically-sourced metals, reclaimed materials, recycled paper and plastic free eco packaging.

 To do my small part for the environment, I donate $2 from each piece in my Tassie range to the Australian Environmental Defenders Office.